- Safeguarding Your Data

 Although the amount of network storage space is finite, LTS is prepared to make sufficient space available to meet your needs.
 Faculty and staff may contact the LTS Help Desk to request additional space for their H:, S: and W: storage drives, as well as their UW-Eau Claire email box.

 Another option for protecting files on your desktop computer is to use an external disk drive to perform your own scheduled backups.
-Mavericks, the most recent release of the Macintosh OS/X operating system (version 10.9) incorporates Time Machine software for that purpose.
+Mavericks, the Macintosh OS/X operating system (version 10.9), incorporates Time Machine software for that purpose.
 LTS can assist in configuring your computer, whether Macintosh or Windows, to use an external backup drive; however, you or your department will be responsible for purchasing the necessary hardware and software.

 In summary, the two mechanisms identified by LTS for safeguarding your data are: